 Cappadocia, Pontus, Asia, Phrygia, Pamphylia

-These were Roman provinces and regions in what today is the country of Turkey.
+These were Roman provinces and regions, populated by Christians, in what today is the country of Turkey.

 Parts of Libya near Cyrene